IvanLarsson/Test/README.md

 # Test application
 #

-This project is to test out how unirest calls works for android apps
+This project is to test out how volley calls works for android apps